-- Land Purchase for Independent Living Blocks: \$280,000 allocated to support our older generation within the community to scale down by building on small, manageable blocks. - Muchea Playground & Shelter for Courts: \$230,000 to enhance recreational facilities.
+- Land Purchase for Independent Living Blocks: \$280,000 allocated to support our older generation within the community to scale down by building on small, manageable blocks. - Muchea Playground and Covered Area: \$230,000 to enhance recreational facilities.

-This comprehensive 2024/25 annual budget ensures that our four-year priorities are implemented effectively, with a clear focus on aligning our resources with the aspirations of our community as detailed in the Strategic Community Plan.
+This comprehensive 2024/25 annual budget ensures that our priorities are implemented effectively, with a clear focus on aligning our resources with the aspirations of our community as detailed in the Strategic Community Plan.
 We are committed to making the Shire of Chittering a better place to live, work, and enjoy.